rokroskar/sparkhpc/README.md

 compute node $ ./start_notebook.py --spark --spark_conf "--master spark://<master-host>:7077
 ```

-where you would obviously replace `<master-host>` with the actual master hostname.
+where you would obviously replace `<master-host>` with the actual master hostname, which will be printed on the screen by the `start_spark_lsf.py` script.

 The provided `notebook_job.lsf` is a template job submission script for LSF.
 It can run the notebook server as a batch job, you
 just need to note the host so you can connect to it.